 According to the National Highway Transportation Safety Administration, rear-end car accidents present 29% of all car accidents, making them one of the most common vehicular incidents [1].

-It’s also illegal to brake check a tailgater.
-While tailgating is annoying and unlawful, you aren’t allowed to brake-check another driver.
+It’s also illegal to break check a tailgater.
+While tailgating is annoying and unlawful, you can’t brake-check another driver.

 If you have a tailgater, you should pull over, switch lanes or maintain the speed you’re going at, and then change lanes when it’s safe.

-Also, if you have brake checked a tailgater, you’ll be held responsible for the car accident.
+Also, if you brake-checked a tailgater, you’ll be responsible for the car accident.

-In case you live in a comparative fault state, you could end up paying for part of the tailgater’s damages.
+If you live in a comparative fault state, you could pay for part of the tailgater’s damages.

-You can prove brake checking with the dash cam or by taking witness statements.
-But in most cases, it’s difficult to prove the other driver brake checked you.
+A dash cam hanging inside a car You can prove brake checking with the dash cam or by taking witness statements.
+But in most cases, proving the other driver brake-checked you is difficult.

 A dash cam is your best bet to prove innocence in a rear-end accident.